SELab-2/OSOC-1/docs/prerequisites.md

 ### Linting Code
-Linting is done using [Ktlint](https://github.com/pinterest/ktlint#command-line-usage) Because the maven plugin is currently broken(?), it is advised to use the Command Line Interface for this.
+Linting is done using [Ktlint](https://github.com/pinterest/ktlint#command-line-usage) Because the maven plugin is currently broken, it is advised to use the Command Line Interface for this.

 Command Line:
 - Checking code for style violations